GrizzlyBearDev/Command-line-movie-search/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps.
+1. To get a local copy up and running follow these simple steps.
+2. OMDb api key

 ### Prerequisites